semrush/intergalactic/website/docs/patterns/keyboard-navigation/keyboard-navigation.md

 @## Focus OnClick when there are no controls in the dropdown

-1. By clicking / pressing `Tab`, the trigger gains focus.
+1. By clicking/pressing `Tab`, the trigger gains focus.
 2. When the trigger is focused, pressing `Enter`/`Space` opens a dropdown.
 3. If the trigger opens the select, you can also use the arrow down `↓` to move to dropdown.
 4. Pressing `Esc` key closes the dropdown, and focus remains on the trigger.